Julius Nyerere: Final years: 1994–1999

-By 1998, Nyerere was aware that he had terminal leukaemia but kept this from the public.
+By 1998, Nyerere was aware that he had terminal leukemia but kept this from the public.
 In September 1999 he travelled to England for medical care, being hospitalised in St Thomas' Hospital, London.
 There, in early October he had a major stroke and was placed in intensive care.
 He died on 14 October 1999, with his wife and six of his children at his bedside.
 Benjamin Mkapa, Tanzanian president at the time, announced Nyerere's death on national television, and also proclaimed a 30-day mourning period.
 Nyerere was honoured by Tanzanian state radio playing funeral music while video footage of him were broadcast on television.
-Rwanda declared 10-days of mourning, Mozambique declared 7-days of mourning, Zambia declared 4-days of mourning, Kenya declared 4-days of mourning and Gabon declared 2-days of national mourning.
-A requiem mass was then held at Westminster Cathedral on 16 October.
+Rwanda declared 10 days of mourning, Mozambique declared 7 days, Zambia and Kenya declared 4 days, and Gabon declared 2 days of national mourning.
+A requiem mass was held at Westminster Cathedral on 16 October.
 His body was then flown back to Tanzania, where it was carried past crowds in Dar es Salaam and taken to his coastal home.
 There, another requiem mass was held at St Joseph's Cathedral.
 A funeral was then held at the National Stadium, in which hundreds passed by the body as it lay in state.
 Finally, the body was flown to Butiama and buried.